 Ric rac comes in different sizes; jumbo ric rac like the stuff I used below will make “taller” flowers than medium ric rac, but either one will turn out just fine!
 I would stay away from small ric rac, as it’s so skinny you might have trouble sewing the two strands together, but other than that, choose whatever size you want!

-And you have a little ric rac flower rosette!
-Glue it onto a hair clip and have fun with it!
+And now you know how to make ric rac flowers!
+GDIYlue it onto a hair clip and have fun with it!

 Thanks so much for letting me share with you guys today, and if you want to see some other simple craft tutorials, feel free to stop by Practically Functional for a visit anytime!